 Tape stripping: this involves several applications of a sticky disc (like Sellotape) to the skin and is not uncomfortable.

 Skin microbiome: taking skin microbiome samples (ideally the area immediately adjacent to and just before the biopsy, if taken).
 The sampling procedure is non-invasive and easy to perform, similar to taking a conventional skin swab for bacterial culture.

+Nasal brushings: a small, soft brush is inserted into one nostril.
+It is gently rubbed against the lining at the back of the nose to collect ciliated epithelial cells.
+This minimally invasive procedure may cause brief discomfort, watery eyes, sneezing, or occasionally a minor nosebleed, but these effects are short-lived.

+Fractional Exhaled Nitric Oxide (FeNO): this non-invasive breathing test involves the patient exhaling slowly into a handheld device through a mouthpiece.
+It is painless.

+Spirometry: this breath test is used to measure Forced Expiratory Volume in 1 second (FEV), Forced Vital Capacity (FVC) and the FEV/FVC ratio.
+These tests are not painful and very low-risk.

 Consent in paediatric population: Children up to the age of 16 will be eligible for enrolment in the study and age-appropriate Participant Information Sheets (PISs) will be prepared in line with current guidelines.
 See section 11.2 for further details.